Skip to main content

 Portal & Partners | Diverse Pathways in Academia

-Diverse Pathways in Academia
+NYU Stern’s Diverse Pathways in Academia 2026

 The Leonard N. Stern School of Business invites talented scholars from an array of backgrounds to participate in our Diverse Pathways in Academia two-day program in New York City.
 The program’s goal is to share information with doctoral students about academic careers within business schools to a diverse cohort of scholars from other fields.

-Many of NYU Stern’s faculty members hold doctorates in fields such as psychology, sociology, statistics, mathematics, computer science and other non-business subjects.
-They have found a stimulating and satisfying academic community at Stern.
-This reflects the wide range of opportunities at business schools for individuals with doctorates in other fields.
-For instance, many psychology and sociology scholars investigate topics of great relevance and importance to management research and practice such as identity, emotions, groups, diversity, person perception, and a wide range of other topics.
-Similarly, many cognitive psychology and social psychology scholars investigate topics on judgment and decision-making, for example, that are highly relevant to the field of marketing, which includes the study of consumer behavior and decision-making.
+Both sociology and psychology scholars often investigate topics of great relevance and importance to management research and practice such as identity, emotions, groups, person perception, and a wide range of other topics.
+Similarly, many psychology scholars investigate topics on judgment and decision-making, for example, that are highly relevant to the field of marketing, which includes the study of consumer behavior and decision-making.

-Holders of doctoral degrees in statistics and operations study topics of extreme usefulness in solving the practical and important problems faced by the business world.
+Holders of doctoral degrees in computer science, math, statistics and operations study topics of extreme usefulness in solving the practical and important problems faced by the business world.
 With each passing day, data science, analytics and computing are becoming more and more important in all aspects of any organization.
 Methods using machine learning, artificial intelligence and operations find ever-increasing applications in both business and not-for-profit firms.

-The program will take place in New York City January 18 and 19, 2024, with all expenses paid.
+The program will take place in New York City January 15 and 16, 2026, with all expenses paid.
 It will include presentations and panels by faculty members and administrators, along with networking opportunities.
 Program participants will have the opportunity to engage with Stern’s deans, professors, and administrators to:

 • Learn how their fields of study can be applied to business scholarship;